enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - xref:europepmc
      - xref
      - europepmc
-     - Object associated with a `European PubmedCentral <https://europepmc.org>`_ record
+     - Object associated with a `Europe PMC <https://europepmc.org>`_ record
-     - A xref is available that links to European PubmedCentral
+     - A xref is available that links to Europe PMC
    * - xref:pubmed
      - xref
      - pubmed
-     - Object associated with an `NCBI Pubmed <https://pubmed.ncbi.nlm.nih.gov>`_ record
+     - Object associated with a `PubMed <https://pubmed.ncbi.nlm.nih.gov>`_ record
-     - A xref is available that links to NCBI Pubmed
+     - A xref is available that links to PubMed
    * - xref:worms
      - xref
      - worms